 Religious studies gives you a greater understanding of other perceptions of life.
 It focuses on current key issues in the world and gives you an opportunity to be reflective about the choices you make in your life and those of others.
-The exam technique develops analytical skills, which will help in many other GCSE subjects.
+The examination technique develops analytical skills, which will help in many other GCSE subjects.

 Religious education provides a platform and skills base for a number of career pathways.
-The key components of discussions and development of reasoning are valued by many careers including:
+The key components of discussions and